Mary Hopkin: After the hit singles

 After marrying Visconti in 1971, Hopkin withdrew from the pop-music scene to have a family.
 Although reportedly unhappy with show business, she did not stop recording.
 She travelled to Australia with Visconti in January 1972 and performed at a large outdoor rock festival in South Australia, in addition to giving concerts in several major cities.
 In March, Hopkin announced her departure from Apple Records; her manager, Jo Lustig, said they were considering offers from "three major [record] companies".
 In June, the single "Summertime Summertime" / "Sweet and Low" was released on Bell Records under the name of Hobby Horse.
 The A-side was a cover of a 1958 song by the Jamies.
 With Visconti's assistance, she released the 1972 Christmas single "Mary Had a Baby" / "Cherry Tree Carol" on Regal Zonophone Records.

-Hopkin starred in her own, one-off TV special for BBC 1 on 29 July 1972.
+Hopkin starred in her own one-off TV special for BBC1 on 29 July 1972.
 Titled Sing Hi, Sing Lo, it was billed simply as "light entertainment starring Mary Hopkin".

-Although no other singles or albums came out in her name until 1976, she sang on numerous recordings that her husband produced, such as those featuring Tom Paxton, Ralph McTell, David Bowie (Low), Bert Jansch, The Radiators from Space, Thin Lizzy, Carmen, Sarstedt Brothers, Osibisa, Sparks, Hazel O'Connor, and Elaine Paige.
+Although no other singles or albums came out in her name until 1976, she sang on numerous recordings that her husband produced, such as those featuring Tom Paxton, Ralph McTell, David Bowie (Low), Bert Jansch, the Radiators from Space, Thin Lizzy, Carmen, the Sarstedt Brothers, Osibisa, Sparks, Hazel O'Connor and Elaine Paige.
 On all of these recordings (and also on her husband's own Inventory album) she is credited as "Mary Visconti".
-During this time, she also appeared on various TV shows such as Cilla Black's, and various radio programmes.
+During this time, she also appeared on various TV shows, such as Cilla Black's, as well as various radio programmes.

 Return to recording

-In 1976, she returned to recording under her birth name and released the single "If You Love Me (Really Love Me)" (originally recorded by Édith Piaf as "Hymne à l'amour"), which reached Number 32 in the UK chart.
+In 1976, she returned to recording under her birth name and released the single "If You Love Me (Really Love Me)" (originally recorded by Édith Piaf as "Hymne à l'amour"), which reached number 32 in the UK chart.
 The B-side, "Tell Me Now", was an original composition by Hopkin.
 Her next single was "Wrap Me in Your Arms", with the B-side again written by Hopkin ("Just A Dreamer").
 These singles came out on Visconti's Good Earth Records label.
 Several songs recorded for an album at the time have now been released under Hopkin's own label, Mary Hopkin Music.

 Two members of Steeleye Span (Bob Johnson and Pete Knight) chose Hopkin to play "Princess Lirazel" on their concept album The King of Elfland's Daughter.
 She also appeared at the Cambridge Folk Festival with Bert Jansch.
 In 1976, her second child was born.
 Before the 1970s ended, Decca released a compilation album of Hopkin's Cambrian recordings, The Welsh World of Mary Hopkin.